PCSO Presidential Gold Cup

-The PCSO Presidential Gold Cup is the premier horse race in the Philippines.
+The Presidential Gold Cup (branded as PCSO Presidential Gold Cup for sponsorship reasons) is a Domestic Group 1 flat horse race in the Philippines.
 It was established in 1973.

 Background

 The Presidential Gold Cup was established with the support of the Philippine Charity Sweepstakes Office (PCSO) under the then-chairman Nereo Andolong.
 It was named after the role of the President, the chief executive of the Philippines.
 It is also supported by the Philippine Racing Commission (Philracom).

 The Gold Cup was initially held at the San Lazaro Hippodrome of the Manila Jockey Club from 1973 to 1978.

-From 1979 to 1987, the Philracom took over the organization of the PGC before the PCSO leads the conduct of the horse race again.
+From 1979 to 1987, the Philracom took over the organization of the PGC before the PCSO resumed conducting the race.

+In 2025, the Gold Cup was elevated into a Domestic Group 1 race with a prize money of 15 million pesos.